paulameena/fusion-scRNA/README.md

 # fusion-scRNA

-adata_filtered_combined_feb2025.h5ad was generated from scRNA-combined-take2.ipynb
+adata_filtered_combined_feb2025.h5ad was generated from scRNA-combined-take2.ipynb (note this file itself was too big to add to github directly BUT can be found on my computer in OneDrive/ScottLab/scrna-seq etc. OR on the HPC server where first generated)

 raw data = .mtx files in fused/ parental/ and resistant/ folders specifically in my local OneDrive/ScottLab/scrna-seq directory and should also be on the lab server